TechsCode-Team/UltraMotdWiki/installation/server.md

 When the .jar has been uploaded you can now start your server.
 <br>

 When your server has been started there should be a new folder called Ultra Motd.
-This means that Ultra Economy has loaded properly and can now be used.
+This means that Ultra Motd has loaded properly and can now be used.
 <br>

 ## Testing the plugin